aleph2c/learning_xslt_with_python/README.md

 those rules across the entire document.
 This functional, rule-based approach can be incredibly efficient for handling large or complex data streams.

-Python supports XSLT through libraries like lxml, but this is limited to the older, more basic XSLT 1.0 standard.
+Python supports XSLT through libraries like ``lxml``, but this is limited to the older, more basic XSLT 1.0 standard.
 This repository focuses on the modern XSLT 3.0 via the saxonche library, which provides full support for advanced features, including native JSON handling.